pymupdf/PyMuPDF/docs/textpage.rst

 number          block count (``int``) stroked         either stroked (``True``) or filled (``False``) (``bool``) isrect          whether the vector is axis-parallel (``bool``).
 Can be a line or a rectangle.
-Curves or diagonal lines are ``False``. continues       whether the vector is (not the first) part of a sequence of vectors in a path (``bool``). color           sRGB integer, e.g. 0xRRGGBB (``int``). alpha           Transparency, a value in ``range(256)`` (``int``).
+Curves or diagonal lines are ``False``. continues       whether the vector is (not the last) part of a sequence of vectors in a *path* (``bool``). color           sRGB integer, e.g. 0xRRGGBB (``int``). alpha           Transparency, a value in ``range(256)`` (``int``).
 =============== =========================================================================================================================

 This information is a true subset of the output of :meth:`Page.get_drawings`.
-Its advantage is its speed (because it is extracted with one :ref:`TextPage` creation) and the fact that vector blocks are included in the overall page content sequence together with text and images.
+Its advantage is its speed (because it is extracted alongside one :ref:`TextPage` creation) and the fact that vector blocks are included in the overall page content sequence together with text and images.

 **Image block:**